Table of Contents

 1.12 RECOMMENDATIONS OF THE ACADEMIC SENATE

-Recommendations of the Academic Senate are governed by Article III, Section 4.3, of the Faculty Constitution.
+Recommendations of the Senate are governed by Article III, Section 4.3, of the Faculty Constitution.

 Section 2.
 POWERS OF THE SENATE

-The powers of the Senate are outlined in the Constitution of the Faculty, Article III, Section 4 and 5, and Article V, Section 1.
+The powers of the Senate are outlined in the Constitution of the Faculty, Article III, Sections 4 and 5, and Article V, Section 1.

 ARTICLE V - SENATE COMMITTEES